 Q. Are Hutton Scholarships considered income for tax purposes?

-A. The Hutton Scholarships are not considered wages; therefore, no W-4 form needs to be completed by the student when they begin the program, and no taxes are withheld by AFS.
-However, the scholarships are considered taxable income according to IRS regulations.
+A. The Hutton Awards are not considered wages; therefore, no W-4 form needs to be completed by the student when they begin the program, and no taxes are withheld by AFS.
+However, the awards are considered taxable income according to IRS regulations.
 Keep in mind, there are various factors that determines ones filling status, such as the amount of earned or unearned income, whether a person is a qualifying dependent.
-Students are advised to consult IRS regulations regarding scholarships.
+Students are advised to consult IRS regulations regarding educational awards.
 Use these resources to determine your filing status:

 https://www.irs.gov/uac/Do-I-Need-to-File-a-Tax-Return%3F (electronic questionnaire)

 Q. If a student needs additional training, are funds available for the student to take an outside course?

 A. No. The mentoring agency is required to handle any expenses related to training the student to do the work that they will be involved in during the summer.

 Q. Are travel expenses for students paid for by AFS?

 A. No. The students are responsible for transportation to and from the job since they are placed with a mentor within a reasonable commuting distance.
 It is important to note that many mentors have field activities planned for the student which means some days may not have a precise ending time.
 Therefore, in the past, we’ve found that it is usually best if the student can drive themselves to and from the work site rather than relying on a parent or someone else to pick them up as that person may have to wait and therefore be inconvenienced.
 There have been a few instances in the past where the commute was more substantial and the mentoring agency chose to help the student with that expense.
 Such financial assistance from a mentor would be on a voluntary basis only and would not be required by AFS.
 However, any expenses associated with travel while on the job (overnight field trips, etc.) are paid for by the mentor’s office.